-I’ve been sick all week (one of those pesky, lingering colds) and it’s been obnoxiously cold and snowy for March, so I pretty much only want to eat comforting, warm food right now.
-Honestly, if you tasked me to eat this ramen for every meal this week, I’d happily do it.
+I’ve been sick all week with one of those pesky, lingering colds.
+It’s also been obnoxiously cold and snowy for March, so I pretty much only want to eat comforting, warm food right now.
+Honestly, if you tasked me to eat this vegan ramen for every meal this week, I’d happily do it.

-Homemade broth is actually quite simple and doesn’t involve much hands-on time.
-Basically, throw a bunch of aromatics into a pot, let them cook down, add vegetable broth and a few other ingredients to enhance flavor, let simmer for an hour or two and voilà!
-For those that prefer to prep meals ahead of time, you can definitely make a huge batch of the broth and freeze any leftovers.
-When you’re ready to use it, simply heat it up in a large pot, add ramen noodles + toppings and enjoy a flavorful, homemade dinner within 15 minutes!
+Homemade vegan ramen broth is actually quite simple and doesn’t involve much hands-on work.
+First, throw a bunch of aromatics into a pot and let them cook down.
+Then, add vegetable broth and a few other flavor-boosting ingredients, let simmer for an hour or two and voilà!
+If you prefer to prep meals ahead of time, you can make a huge batch of broth and freeze leftovers.
+When you’re ready to use the broth, simply heat it up in a large pot, add ramen noodles + toppings and enjoy a flavorful, homemade dinner within 15 minutes!

-It’s absolutely worth the effort to make homemade broth – most store-bought versions just don’t cut it in terms of flavor, and if you’re gluten free (like us), it can be difficult to find broth that doesn’t contain traditional soy sauce.
-Since there are no animal products in our broth, we added a few other ingredients that really enhance the umami flavor you’re looking for in broth: dried shiitake mushrooms, tamari and kombu seaweed are three important components that pack a huge punch in terms of flavor.
+It’s absolutely worth the effort to make homemade vegan broth for your ramen.
+Most store-bought versions don’t cut it in terms of flavor, and if you’re gluten free (like us), it can be difficult to find broth without soy sauce.
+Since we don’t use animal products for this broth, we added a few other ingredients to enhance the umami flavor.
+We use dried shiitake mushrooms, tamari and kombu seaweed, which pack a huge punch in terms of flavor.

-When it comes to toppings, we like a mix of fresh and cooked – seared tofu and shiitake mushrooms are my personal favorite addition, but it wouldn’t be the same without the crunch of fresh carrot, radish (we used watermelon radish) and baby bok choy.
-Cilantro, green onion and sesame seeds are a finishing touch – I also added some chili oil to mine after taking these photos and it was a great decision.
+When it comes t plant-based toppings for ramen, we like a mix of fresh and cooked.
+Seared tofu and shiitake mushrooms are my personal favorites.
+The crunch of fresh carrots, radishes (we used watermelon radish) and baby bok choy complements them.
+Cilantro, green onions and sesame seeds are a finishing touch.
+I also added some chili oil after taking these photos and it was a great decision.

 Homemade ramen broth is relatively easy and hands off and it makes all the difference in this vegan version of our favorite comforting soup.